telerik/winforms-docs/controls/richtexteditor/import-export/rtf/rtfformatprovider.md

 ---
 title: Using RtfFormatProvider
-page_title: Using RtfFormatProvider | RadRichTextEditor
+page_title: Using RtfFormatProvider - WinForms RichTextEditor Control
-description: RtfFormatProvider makes it easy to import and export RadDocument to/from RTF format, preserving the entire document structure and formatting.
+description: RtfFormatProvider makes it easy to import and export RadDocument to/from RTF format, preserving the entire document structure and formatting in WinForms RichTextEditor.
 slug: winforms/richtexteditor/import-export/rtf/rtfformatprovider
 tags: import/export
 published: True